Answering any questions about how membership works.

 Most hosts are also RVers, but others join for a variety of reasons: They may be considering buying an RV, retired from RVing, enjoy meeting and introducing travelers to their region, have a property they enjoy sharing, enjoy hearing traveler's stories, or own a small business and, like Walmart, hope to gain a customer.

 Guests must be traveling with a self-contained RV to use our site.
 If you plan on tent-camping or sleeping in your car, this club is not for you.
+Travelers need to be able to function entirely inside the RV, and not need to set up cooking or sanitation stations outside.

 In an urban setting, hosts may be concerned about neighbours and appearances as well.
 Tent trailers may be rejected by some hosts for this reason even if they meet the above qualifications of an RV.